shimkiv/trust-java/README.md

 </dependency>
 ```

-* And then please import the following methods into your code:
+* And then you can import the following methods into your code:
     * `import static com.shimkiv.trust.VerificationUtils.*;`
     * Optional (for the API responses validation against the XSD schema):
         * `import static com.shimkiv.trust.ValidationUtils.*;`